NicoRuizDev/Dashactyl-Linkvertise-BOT/README.md

 <!-- DOCUMENTATION -->
 ## Documentation

-Documentation of this Discord BOT is hosted on our documentation page: [https://docs.nicoruiz.dev/](https://docs.nicoruiz.dev) (Coming Soon)
+Documentation of this Discord BOT is hosted on our documentation page: [https://docs.nicoruiz.dev/](https://docs.nicoruiz.dev) - Coming Soon

 <p align="right">(<a href="#top">back to top</a>)</p>